Sid2697/Word-recognition-EmbedNet-CAB/README.md

 - `k` total number of predictions to test on (max 20)

 ### Training EmbedNet
-Prepare text files and embeddings as mentioned in [Generating/using deep embeddings](#Generating/using-deep-embeddings).
+Prepare text files and embeddings as mentioned in [Generating deep embeddings](#Generating-deep-embeddings).
 Refer files in folder ``gen_files`` for text file's examples.
 Once the embeddings are prepared run the following command
 ```sh
 python src/EmbedNet_train.py --model_name provide_a_name_of_your_choice
 ```